Blood Dolls: Cast

+Release

+Blood Dolls was released direct‑to‑video on VHS and DVD on August 31, 1999.
+A remastered Blu‑ray was released on August 12, 2025.

+Merchandising

+In the VideoZone for the film, Charles Band stated that Full Moon was planning to release action figures of the dolls featured in Blood Dolls, including Pimp, Sideshow, and Ms. Fortune.
+Prototypes of these figures were shown at Toy Fair 2000 but these plans never materialized, except for a Pimp doll that was eventually released as part of Full Moon’s replica series in 2001.
+In 2025, the Pimp doll was reissued in a limited edition bundle with Blood Dolls Blu-ray release, with two hundred copies personally signed by Charles Band.

 Reception

 Will Kouf of Silver Emulsion Film Reviews writes in his review:

 Documentary

-A documentary of the making of the film, titled Hollywierd, was directed by Penelope Spheeris in 1999, although it currently does not have a home video release.
+A making-of documentary titled Hollywierd was directed by Penelope Spheeris in 1999.
+While the full documentary has never received a home media release, a six-minute excerpt is available to stream on the Full Moon Features app and is also included as a bonus feature on the film’s Blu-ray release.

 Music

 Blood Dolls was originally planned in conjunction with music magnate Miles Copeland, and was to be hyped with a soundtrack album and concert tour for the sexy girl rockers who appear as secondary characters in the film but various difficulties caused this plan to collapse.

 Most songs in the movie are played by the fictional girls band called the CAGED BABYS but other than the main score composer Ricardo Bizzetti there are no music credits at all.
 However there's an official music video of one of the songs called PAIN performed by Go-Go's guitarist Jane Wiedlin, Alex Lloyd and Rick Astley.

+Legacy

+William Paul Burns returned as Mr. Mascaro in the 2016 series Ravenwolf Towers.